abelardojarab/vim-config/.vim/plugged/neogit/README.md

 neogit.setup {
   disable_signs = false,
+  disable_hint = false,
   disable_context_highlighting = false,
   disable_commit_confirmation = false,
-  auto_refresh = true,
-  disable_builtin_notifications = false,
-  commit_popup = {
+  -- Neogit refreshes its internal state after specific events, which can be expensive depending on the repository size.
+  -- Disabling `auto_refresh` will make it so you have to manually refresh the status after you open it. auto_refresh = true, disable_builtin_notifications = false, use_magit_keybindings = false, commit_popup = {
       kind = "split",
   },
+  -- Change the default way of opening neogit kind = "tab",
   -- customize displayed signs
   signs = {
     -- { CLOSED, OPENED }